siamhyde/Hyde-Procurement-Intelligence/README.md

 ---

-## Behavioural Modelling (Beyond Static Aggregation)

-On top of the canonical truth layer, the system derives behavioural signals from historical consumption data.

-This includes:

-- **Rolling consumption metrics (365-day window)**
-  Used to compute average consumption, ordering frequency, and variability in demand.

-- **Supplier preference inference**
-  Determines the most likely supplier for each product based on historical behaviour.

-- **Adaptive cadence modelling**
-  Ordering frequency adjusts based on observed patterns rather than fixed reorder points.

-- **Regime change detection**
-  Temporary anomalies (e.g. bulk purchases) are separated from sustained shifts in demand, preventing baseline distortion.

-All behavioural state is fully **deterministic and rebuildable from the truth layer**, ensuring consistency over time.

----

 ## Example Output

 The following interfaces are built directly on the certified truth layer - all metrics are derived from verified, normalised data.